 But, not everyone has the confidence to smile freely and openly.
-Sometimes, that lack of confidence comes from embarrassment of your teeth, or smile line.
-Discoloration, worn and crooked teeth, and especially missing teeth, can rob you of the simple act of smiling without hesitation.
+Sometimes, that lack of confidence comes from the embarrassment of your teeth, or smile line.
+Discoloration, worn and crooked teeth, and especially missing teeth can rob you of the simple act of smiling without hesitation.

 As a cosmetic dentist for over 25 years, nothing gives me more satisfaction than seeing a patient’s self-confidence change dramatically by improving their teeth.

 There are many reasons for us to be self-conscious of our smile.
 But, the question is, “How can it be fixed?”
 You may have heard of porcelain veneers being able to produce that “Hollywood smile.”
 While veneers can certainly do that, they’re not always the best choice.
 If it is a simple case of crowding, darkened and misaligned teeth, the best choice would be to do orthodontic treatment, either with traditional brackets and archwire or with invisible aligning retainers.
 The latter is a great choice as they can move teeth without anyone else even realizing you are wearing them.

 We have been doing this type of orthodontics for our patients since the mid-1990s, and have seen great improvements in the ability to treat misaligned teeth.
 The nice thing about this is that there is no restoration placed on the teeth, so there is no maintenance or lifespan that the restoration would have over the course of your life.
 You can even bleach and lighten your teeth using the aligner that moves your teeth.
 Note of caution after treatment is completed, however: you MUST wear a retainer overnight to ensure you maintain your desired results.